 - Superb eye tracking: Sony alpha a6400

-- Beginner model: Olympus OM-D E-M10 Mark II
+- Beginner model: Olympus OM-D E-M10 Mark IV

 - A consistently cool classic: Panasonic Lumix G9

 Sony has innovated faster than any brand in the mirrorless space.
 The Sony a7 III has been out since mid-2018 and remains the best mirrorless camera on the market.
 That's how good it is.
 The a7 III features a 24.2-megapixel full-frame sensor, 693 phase-detection points, image stabilization, a silent and mechanical shutter, and a bright LCD monitor.
-The Sony a7 III is ideal for a variety of shooting styles and an affordable way to move from crop sensor to full-frame.
+The Sony a7 III is ideal for various shooting styles and an affordable way to move from crop sensor to full-frame.
 Because it's been out for a spell, you can also deck yourself out with some of the best accessories for Sony cameras without spending too much.

 If you're looking for a camera brand that's earned its stars and stripes, you can't do much better than Nikon.
 The Z7 is a 45.7-megapixel powerhouse, and one of the best mirrorless cameras put out in recent years.
 This lightweight model shoots 4K video, has a customizable menu, and colors so accurate you won't believe your eyes.
-This bundle includes a 24-70mm Nikkor zoom lens and everything you need to get started.

 Fujifilm's newest flagship is one of the best mirrorless cameras we've tested.
-It looks like an old school film camera, complete with dials and knobs, but operates as one of the most tech advanced mirrorless cameras on the market.
-The Fujifilm X-T3 is a crop sensor model with 26.1-megapixels, 16 built-in film simulation modes, a color viewfinder and eyepiece, and more than two million phase detection pixels.
+It looks like an old-school film camera, complete with dials and knobs, but operates as one of the most tech advanced mirrorless cameras on the market.
+X-T4 is a crop sensor model with IBIS, 26.1MPs, and it shoots video at 60fps in 4K.

 A new update to the Sony APS-C line comes in the form of the Alpha a6400.
 With real-time autofocus and superfast eye tracking, this next-gen camera is a superb choice for portraits and videographers.
 The tiltable LCD screen makes this one of the best vlogging cameras available today.
 This Sony bundle includes a 16-50mm walkabout lens.

 Olympus is known for its stellar image stabilization, and this model shines in that department.
-The OM-D M10 Mark II has a micro four thirds (MFT) sensor that helps to keep weight down, 16-megapixels, plus five-axis stabilization.
+The OM-D M10 Mark V has a micro four thirds (MFT) sensor that helps to keep weight down, 20-megapixels, plus five-axis stabilization.
 The Olympus is easy to learn yet has enough manual control to keep more advanced photographers happy.

-Adjust your high-speed focus and AF coverage on the fly, plus have complete creative control with the 30.3-megapixel Canon EOS R!
+Adjust your high-speed focus and AF coverage on the fly, plus have complete creative control with the 40.5-megapixel Canon EOS R5!
 This highly-rated mirrorless camera is designed with a new RF mount and is compatible with a variety of older lenses.
-The Canon EOS R is a cult favorite amongst professional and amateur photographers alike for a good reason.
+The Canon EOS R5 is a cult favorite amongst professional and amateur photographers alike for a good reason.